Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Bronze Dragon Wyrmling.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/size/medium
 - monster/type/dragon
-statblock: inline
+aliases: ["Bronze Dragon Wyrmling"]
 ---
 # Bronze Dragon Wyrmling
 *Source: Monster Manual p.
-109, Dragons of Stormwreck Isle*
+109. Available in the SRD.*

 Bronze dragons are coastal dwellers that feed primarily on aquatic plants and fish.
 They take the forms of friendly animals to observe other creatures of interest.
 They are also fascinated by warfare and eagerly join armies fighting for a just cause.